Resources

-Government regulations that favor electric vehicle (EV) adoption combined with pressure from employees, customers, and investors for corporations to embrace climate-friendly policies has placed an onus on businesses to install EV charging stations at their properties.
-While the benefits for drivers are apparent — more EV chargers at their disposal means less worrying about their batteries dying — the business case for installing EV chargers can be less clear.
+Government regulations that favor electric vehicle (EV) adoption combined with pressure from employees, customers, and investors for corporations to embrace climate-friendly policies has placed an onus on businesses to install EV charging stations at their commercial properties.
+While the benefits for EV drivers are apparent — more chargers at their disposal means less worrying about their batteries dying — the business case for installing EV chargers can be less clear.

 A company’s sustainability officers, operations leaders, and other key personnel may all agree in principle that EV charging is necessary, but they often need more information to justify the investment to stakeholders.
 Let’s break down which businesses should consider installing EV charging stations, their benefits, and how you can get started with implementing an EV charging project of your own.